 You can find these designs and instructions in Jewelry Affaire.
 Thanks for stopping by!

 Cindy Wimmer is a jewelry designer with a passion for combining vintage elements with modern wire design.
 She is the co-founder of artBLISS, hosting jewelry and mixed media workshops in the DC area.
-Her first jewelry design book, The Missing Link, was recently released last Fall.
+Her best-selling jewelry design book, The Missing Link, was released in the Fall, 2013.